US employers added a sluggish 210,000 jobs in November

 With inflation at a three-decade high and far above the Fed’s 2% annual target, reaching its employment mandate would heighten pressure on Chair Jerome Powell to raise interest rates sooner rather than later.
 Doing so would make loans more expensive for many individuals and businesses.

 Economists differ on the question of whether more people will soon resume their job hunts.
-Julia Pollak, a labor economist at ZipRecruiter, suggested that rising wages, a near-record level of open jobs and declining unemployment provide encouraging signals for people still on the sidelines.
+Julia Pollak, a labor economist at ZipRecruiter, suggested that rising wages, a near-record level of open jobs and the declining unemployment rate provide encouraging signals for people still on the sidelines.
+By some measures, average wages are growing at their fastest pace in two decades.

+“When it’s sufficiently easy to find a job, more people take a swing at it,” Pollak said.

 Other economists are less sure.
-Many of them had expected more women to return to the job market as schools reopened.
+Many of them, as well as Fed Chair Powell, had expected more women to return to the job market as schools reopened.
 That didn’t happen, suggesting that some mothers might have decided to stay home permanently.

 And before COVID, many older Americans came out of retirement to take jobs, often for social reasons or to keep busy.
 But with the coronavirus posing a particular threat to elderly people, far fewer retirees are returning to the workforce.
 With the emergence of the omicron variant, that hesitance could persist.